A-narang/Message-Board/README.md

    3. app.js:
       - The frontend JavaScript file that loads messages and handles displaying new messages.

-### Backend Components
-   1. server.js
-      - The backend file that sets up an Express server.
-It retrives messages from and adds messages to the SQLite database.
-   2. messages.db
-      - The SQLite database file storing the messages.
-A message contains the conent of the message and the timestamp of when it was posted.

 ## Requirements
    - Displays an error message when message is empty or greater than 128 characters
    - Messages diplay date and time of post and are ordered from most to least recent